Athlon007/MOP/FAQ.md

 And unpack the content of the zip file here.

-## Something broke (ex. item fell through the ground after) after I teleported
+## Something broke (ex. item fell through the ground after) after I teleported it or self

 I'm sorry, but I don't intend on fixing bugs involving cheat mods.

+## Found an issue

+Great!
+Remember to always include the output_log and MOP_LOG with your report.
+You can paste it to Pastebin!

+"MOP not work plz fix" won't help me at all!

 ## My game stopped working/computer blew up/dog died/I started thermonuclear war because of MOP